muldjord/boris/README.md

 # Boris
 A scriptable desktop screenmate written in Qt (for graphics) and SFML (for sound).
 Boris will keep you company while you work.
 He has a bit of a prankster personality and needs to be cared for in order to stay alive.
 Move your mouse over him to check on his health stats.

-Visualizes weather from OpenWeatherMap which affects the behaviour of Boris while he roams your desktop.
-Let's hope there's not a thunderstorm coming up...!
+* All behaviours are fully scriptable using [BorisScript](https://github.com/muldjord/boris/blob/master/data/behavs/README.md)
+* Supports weather visualization using the OpenWeatherMap API
+* Supports RSS feed speech bubbles using custom RSS feeds

+# About
 * Programming: Lars Muldjord
 * Graphics: Lars Muldjord
 * Sound: Lars Muldjord